-My Father's World (MFW), whose complete courses are also featured among my Top Picks, uses many “real books” as part of each course.
+My Father's World (MFW) uses many “real books” as part of each course.
 They often use books from secular publishers, alerting parents to potentially problematic topics such as evolution and the age of the earth.
-Obviously, this is a potential problem that crops up frequently in world history books.
+Obviously, this is a potential problem for some families that crops up frequently in world history books.

 DK Publishing’s History of the World is a classic example of a very useful book with problem areas.
 MFW was selling so many of these books that they were able to work with the publisher to produce their own edited edition.